Neutral gas phase distribution from HI morphology: phase separation with scattering spectra and variational autoencoders: Discussion

 A follow-up study applying a 1D version of the SS+VAE model that utilizes the 1D scattering transform to characterize \ion{H}{1} spectra is currently in preparation.
 Comparing these morphology-based phase separation results with the planned spectrum-based work will allow us to characterize any potential orthogonal information between the spatial and spectral dimensions, all within the same data-driven statistical framework.
 Additionally, the results from the 1D spectrum-based SS+VAE clustering can be used as priors for morphology-based phase separation to provide additional constraints.
+Similarly, constraints from other spectral-based method such as the $f_{\rm CNM}$ lower limits from \citet{marchal24-ft} can be adopted as priors and compared with the 1D SS+VAE model results.
 Alternatively, we can explore utilizing 3D wavelet transforms to characterize \ion{H}{1} emission cubes directly in PPV space.
 There has already been significant progress made towards building fast 3D wavelet transform algorithms \citep{price24-st}.